code-aryan/Business-Management-System/README.md

 1) Products - You will manage your products and inventory in this section.
 2) report - you can see all sales report in any month with the help of graphs and tables.

-Technology Used - PHP , HTML5 , CSS , JavaScript , MYSQL , Apache Server
+Technology Used - PHP , HTML5 , CSS , JavaScript , MYSQL , Apache Server.
-Frameworks and libraries used - Bootstrap , jquery , Microsoft visual studio
+Frameworks and libraries used - Bootstrap , jquery , Microsoft visual studio.